okfn/okfn.github.com/blog/_posts/2012-11-01-recline-js-search-demo.md

 <a href="http://reclinejs.com/"><img src="http://assets.okfn.org/p/recline/img/logo.png" style="float: right; height: 100px;" alt="Recline JS" /></a>

-We've recently finished a demo for ReclineJS showing how it can be used to build JS-based (ajax-style) search interfaces in seconds:
+We've recently finished a demo for ReclineJS showing how it can be used to build JS-based (ajax-style) search interfaces in minutes (or even seconds!):
 <http://reclinejs.com/demos/search/>

 Because of Recline's [pluggable backends][backends] you get out of the box